-March 12, Day 8: Mauna Kea and Saddle Road.
-This morning takes us along the remote landscapes of the Saddle Road (on the saddle between the 13,000+island's two foot volcanoes) and up the western slope of Mauna Kea into a dry climate tropical forest.
+March 11, Day 8: Mauna Kea and Saddle Road.
+This morning takes us along the remote landscapes of the Saddle Road (on the saddle between the island's two 13,000+ foot volcanoes) and up the western slope of Mauna Kea into a dry climate tropical forest.
 Near Pu'u La'au ("Pu'u" translates as hill or cinder cone), we enter a dry forest ecosystem of mamane and naio trees, the remaining home range of the endangered Palila.
-The Palila, which looks rather like a yellow version of Pine Grosbeak, is unique to the Big Island and particular this habitat.
+The Palila, which looks rather like a yellow version of Pine Grosbeak, is unique to the Big Island and this particular habitat.
+In searching for Palila we may also turn up a paler, localized subspecies of Hawaii Elepaio, Hawaii Amakihis, and introduced birds such as Sky Larks, Red-billed Leiothrix, and a host of gallinaceous birds.
+Broad grassy expanses along the Saddle Road are likely areas to spot a Pueo, the Hawaiian form of Short-eared Owl.